jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ## Salt Bits

-It is the **generally accepted** best practise is **for salts to be of 128-bits** in length.
-In this section we will attempt some quantitative analysis to give this figure validity.

-Depending on your application's requirements, such as the maximum number of users expected and database storage requirements, you may be able to use a shorter salt.
-This will make your application more efficient (mainly by reducing your database size).
+In this section we will attempt to quantitatively analyse what bit length salts should have.
+Salt length depends on your application's requirements, such as the **maximum number of users** expected and **database storage capacity**.

 For simplicity let's assume a maximum expected userbase of 8 billion users (about the number of people on planet Earth currently).

 ### Collisions

 If a rainbow table was created for a particular salt value it would be able to be used on all password hashes that have been hashed with the same salt.
-This means, in the case of a 16-bit salt, a single rainbow table would be able to crack 121 896 password hashes on average.
+This means, in the case of a 16-bit salt, a single rainbow table would be able to crack 121 896 password hashes on average given 8 billions users.

 Using the table below we can see that we should choose a **salt of 32-bits or more to avoid excessive collisions**.
-A collision rate of 1.86 means the generated rainbow table can be used on 1.86 password hashes on average.
+A collision rate of 1.86 means the generated rainbow table can be used to crack 1.86 password hashes on average.
 This would only speed up the attack by 1.86 times.

 | Salt Size (bits) | Unique Salts | Average Collisions per Salt |
 |-:|-:|-|